cs-fullstack-fall-2018/javascript-review-10-questions-participation-noobintheus/README.md

 * For each of the following statements about these properties, answer True or False for the following questions:

-1) screen.availHeight > screen.height
+1) screen.availHeight > screen.height F

-2) screen.colorDepth > screen.pixelDepth
+2) screen.colorDepth > screen.pixelDepth T

-3) screen.availHeight < screen.height
+3) screen.availHeight < screen.height F

-4) screen.colorDepth < screen.pixelDepth
+4) screen.colorDepth < screen.pixelDepth T

 <hr/>